 These principles have been the inspiration for Capgemini to design some truly effective, best-in-class learning solutions that have achieved tangible results.

 A DAL journey for all Capgemini Group learning professionals

-The start of the Capgemini DAL learning journey was at the heart of the learning organisation – changing our learning professionals’ ways of operation.
+The start of the Capgemini DAL learning journey was at the heart of the learning organization – changing our learning professionals’ ways of operation.

-We discovered that our incumbent systems did not have the features necessary to provide a social and personalised learning ecosystem to support both the learning professionals and our new age learners.
+We discovered that our incumbent systems did not have the features necessary to provide a social and personalized learning ecosystem to support both the learning professionals and our new age learners.